 3. Time management and organisational skills

-As ironic as it may seem, taking part in extracurricular activities can help students develop good time management and organisational skills because students have to juggle studies and other activities.
-This gives them less time to procrastinate and more opportunities to prioritize work and leisure appropriately.
+As ironic as it may seem, taking part in extracurricular activities can help students develop sound time management and organisational skills because students have to learn how to multitask as they juggle studies and other activities.
+They are unlikely to procrastinate and will learn how to prioritize academic work while making time for appropriate leisure pursuits.

-In order to do well and enjoy any form of ECA, students are encouraged to be committed and carry out their responsibilities accordingly especially if it involves other students such as in group projects.
+To enable them to do well and enjoy any form of ECA, students are encouraged to commit themselves to their responsibilities and to fulfil them as a member of a team.
+Many ECAs are group projects involving other students as well.
 Most ECAs require students to be committed for one or two terms, or even for a whole school year.
-Therefore, students learn commitment and responsibility when they are part of an activity.
+Therefore, students have opportunities for l\cultivating commitment and responsibility when they are part of such activities

 1. Promotes mental wellbeing

 A study carried out during the lockdown showed that extracurricular activities have components of social interactions that significantly reduced student stress.
-Verbal and nonverbal social ECAs, like group music therapy sessions and social gathering activities, were ranked the highest in impactful mental health repair.
+Verbal and nonverbal social ECAs, such as group music therapy sessions and those that involved social gatherings, were ranked the highest in terms of their impact on mental health repair.

 2. Increases self-confidence

 Most students join ECAs based on their interests and passions.
-It is also a platform for students to find and showcase their talents.
-Self-confidence is fostered when students discover their talents and excel at a new skill.
+It is also a platform for students to explore and showcase their talents.
+Self-confidence is fostered in an environment that provides opportunities for students to discover their talents and excel at a new skill.
 A sense of accomplishment and pride is gained along with self-confidence.
 Being complimented for their skills or winning competitions also boost the self-esteem of students.

 3. Encourages a healthy lifestyle

-Extracurricular activities geared toward sports and outdoor activities promote good physical and mental health.
-Extracurricular activities also provide a break from the stress of studying and homework.
-In addition, music and art activities can help students to relax.
+Extracurricular activities geared toward sports and outdoor activities promote physical and mental health by encouraging students to exercise and spend time in nature.
+These activities offer students a welcome break from the stress of studying and homework, thereby helping them to maintain a balanced lifestyle.

 4. Improves overall academic performance